callumjfortune/wetherspoon_status_endpoint/README.md

- # The George Inn waiting times shortcut
+ # The George Inn waiting times iPhone shortcut/automation

 This shortcut is designed to ping my server at *https://wetherspoon-status.netlify.app*